2020-DEV-014/TicTacToe/README.md

 Made as part of an interview process.

 #### Current status
-The game and the current player is displayed but not yet playable.
-The logic for playing is implemented.
+The game is playable, but has no end.

 #### Technology
 This project use the following technology: